GavinHuttley/tib/source/python/files.rst

 Reading contents of a file
 --------------------------

 File objects are iterable and the "unit" of iteration is a line, i.e. the file object returns all data up until the next line-feed character.
-Let's look.

 .. index::
    pair: iterate contents; files